 Malware is art!
-Don't let it become a filthy criminal's tool.
+Don't let it become a filthy criminal's tool!

-Malware Watch is a project of Enderman, aimed towards raising awareness and expanding the knowledge about more peculiar and unknown malware types to the most people.

-We offer a broad arrangement of helpful software designed to
+MalwareWatch is one of my projects aimed towards raising awareness and expanding the knowledge about peculiar, archaic and forgotten malware types to most people.
+I offer a broad arrangement of helpful software designed to

 mitigate possible risk of users getting their computers infected, identify and localize potential threats, debug and reverse malicious samples and generally let people learn specific aspects of cybersecurity.

 Please understand, that misusing and spreading malware for your personal gain is prohibited by the law.
 We are not responsible for any damage our samples might have caused to your computer.